The Best Rotating Car Seats of 2025

 - May not be comfortable for larger/wider kids

 The swivel function is what makes rotating car seats stand out, but it’s also why they take up more room in a back seat than many traditional convertibles.
 (Rotating seats are wide, plus you have to ensure enough clearance in the middle to allow the seat to turn.)
-The Evenflo Revolve360 Slim is your best shot at making a rotating car seat work if you own a smaller vehicle, need to fit three car seats across or just want a little more room in your back seat.
+The Evenflo Revolve360 Slim is your best shot at making a rotating car seat work if you own a smaller vehicle, need to fit multiple car seats across or just want a little more room in your back seat.

 Like the OG Revolve, the Slim 2-in-1 rotates 360 degrees in all modes and works as both a rear- and forward-facing seat.
 You’ll only need to install it once, and installation is just as quick and easy as it is with all of the other rotating seats in Evenflo’s lineup.
 There are also the same thoughtful features like the machine washable cover, several recline options and extended rear-facing capabilities.
-(Both seats have 48-inch height maximums for rear-facing, but the Extend has a 50-pound weight limit as compared to the Slim’s 40-pound max.)
 Keep in mind that the Slim works only as a rear- or forward-facing convertible, while the Extend ultimately transitions to a high-back/belt-positioning booster as your child grows.

 Additional Specs